Three Democrats compete to challenge Kapanke for Senate seat in Aug.11 primary

 “The rolling hills, coulees and valleys of this district, is what makes this district so special and so unique,” he said.

-- Infrastructure and broadband: Said he supports the state's recent efforts toward broadband and roads, but called for a most aggressive and holistic approach, so that broadband could be used as a tool for job-growth, health care, education and economic development for all.
+- Said he supports the state’s recent efforts toward broadband and roads, but called for a most aggressive and holistic approach, so that broadband could be used as a tool for job-growth, health care, education and economic development for all.

 “We have a providers in this area that are some of the best in the nation,” Pfaff said.
 “Put money in the front end and it will cost us less.”

-- Child care: Said there should be more incentives for businesses to offer child care and that investments should be made in quality child-care providers.
+- Said there should be more incentives for businesses to offer child care and that investments should be made in quality child-care providers.

 Jayne Swiggum